andburch/bayesianfingerprintr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# bayespackage
+# bayesianfingerprintr

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of bayespackage is to …
+The goal of bayesianfingerprintr is to …

 ## Installation

-You can install the development version of bayespackage from [GitHub](https://github.com/) with:
+You can install the development version of bayesianfingerprintr from [GitHub](https://github.com/) with:

 ``` r